 A fifth-generation rancher, Dave Eliason works with his family to run cattle in both Idaho and Utah on private and public lands, and has long been a leader in his tight-knit community.
-In addition to his current position as the Vice President of the Public Lands Council, he has been a local church leader, a Boy Scouts leader, president of many state and local cattlemen and beef industry associations, and a member of the Utah state advisory board for the Bureau of Land Management (BLM).
+In addition to his position as the 2019 president of the Public Lands Council, he has been a local church leader, a Boy Scouts leader, president of many state and local cattlemen and beef industry associations, and a member of the Utah state advisory board for the Bureau of Land Management (BLM).
 He was also appointed as chair of the Utah State Farm Service Agency board by President George W. Bush and the Governor’s Agriculture Advisory Board by Utah Governor Gary Herbert.

 Now, Dave’s four sons are in the business.
 His eldest son, Shane, is in the process of taking over the ownership and management of the ranch with his wife – they will be the sixth generation to run the family business.
 Another son, Derek, is buying his own ranch – 150 miles from Dave’s.
 His other two sons run a trucking company, but every chance they get they come back to the ranch to help out.
 “Ranching really is important to the family, it is who we are.”